continuousdemo/wordpress-eb-demo/README.md

 * Updraftplus to backup our wordpress assets on S3.
 * The w3-total-cache Search Engine and Performance Optimization plugin
-* The wordpress-https to enable SSL certificate for our site.

 For this we add the "wpackagist-plugin/updraftplus", "wpackagist-plugin/w3-total-cache" and "wpackagist-plugin/wordpress-https" dependencies in our composer.json file like: